Trupti013/Blood_Bank_Management_system/README.md

 ## About Database Schema

 These tables store information about donors and recipients, including their personal details such as name, date of birth, blood group, contact information, and login credentials.
-The primary key of `email` ensure each record's uniqueness, and foreign key constraints can be added if needed to maintain data integrity.
-Additionally, there is an Admin table with `email` and password fields for managing both donors and recipients efficiently.
+<br>The primary key of email ensure each record's uniqueness, and foreign key constraints can be added if needed to maintain data integrity.
+<br>Additionally, there is an Admin table with email and password fields for managing both donors and recipients efficiently.

 ## Tech Stack